 After speaking with one of our staff members, please fill out our intake application and return it to us by e-mail or fax.

 *Note: The fillable PDF is not available when using a Firefox Browser.
-Please use other browser or download, print, fill out, scan and email/fax the form to email@example.com, Fax: 760-436-8143
+Please use another browser or download, print, fill out, scan, and email/fax the form to firstname.lastname@example.org, Fax: 760-436-2022

-Once you return the application to us, we will determine whether or not Montecatini will best be able to meet your needs.
-If so, we then make a recommendation for our residential, partial hospitalization, or intensive outpatient care.
-If you agree, we then request medical information, labs, and an EKG to be sent to our medical team.
+Once you return the application to us, we will determine whether or not Montecatini will be able to best meet your needs.
+If it is determined that Montecatini can be the place where you begin healing, we then make a recommendation for our residential, partial hospitalization, or intensive outpatient care.
+If you agree, we will request medical information, labs, and an EKG to be sent to our medical team.
 Once our medical team clears you for admission, our intake coordinator will contact you to schedule your admission date.

 Throughout the entire intake process, we are more than happy to answer any questions you may have and we welcome you to meet with our treatment staff or schedule a tour of our center to help you make your decision.

 Montecatini accepts women ages 16 and older who have a body mass index (BMI) of at least 14.
-If your BMI is lower than this, if you are struggling with active suicidality, or if your medical results indicate that you require more intensive medical treatment than we can provide, we will be happy to provide referrals and help you find an appropriate treatment setting.
+If your BMI is lower than this, if you are struggling with active suicidal thoughts or urges, or if your medical results indicate that you require more intensive medical treatment than we can provide, we will be happy to provide referrals and help you find an appropriate treatment setting.

 Additionally, we understand that other mental health disorders can co-occur alongside a primary eating disorder diagnosis.
-Therefore, in addition to supplying care for anorexia, bulimia, binge-eating disorder, and other forms of disordered eating, our staff and programs provide treatment for the following co-occurring disorders:
+Therefore, alongside supplying care for anorexia, bulimia, binge-eating disorder, and other forms of disordered eating, our staff and programs provide treatment for the following co-occurring disorders: